Millions of people are going hungry and thirsty every day as war destroys their ability to survive

-Water shortages combined with the destruction of infrastructure and the lack of a functioning health service has led to a serious cholera outbreak, with over 200,000 cases reported so far – making this the world's worst cholera outbreak, according to Wael Ibrahim, CARE’s Country Director in Yemen, as the world's worst cholera outbreak.
+Water shortages combined with the destruction of infrastructure and the lack of a functioning health service has led to a serious cholera outbreak, described by Wael Ibrahim, CARE’s Country Director in Yemen, as the world's worst cholera outbreak.
 Malnourished children, pregnant women and people living with other chronic health conditions are now at greater risk of death as they face the triple threat of conflict, hunger and cholera.

 CARE’s response to the cholera outbreak in 25 districts across 8 governorates through provision of safe water supply, treatment of water, hygiene promotion and distribution of hygiene and cholera kits.
 Areas targeted for the implementation of the cholera response are the Governorates of Abyan Abyanj and Aden.

 How many people are affected?